triggers/tmp-march-2021/README.md

 one-at-a-time to a LiquidMetal environment from a template.
 After pcap data was collected, the environment was destroyed before deploying the next template.

+The following steps can be used to repeat the data capture for one of the pcap files:

+  1. Launch one of the templates with a name like "subnet-003" into the LiquidMetal editor

+  2. Click once on the `DEPLOY` button.
+Choose a name like `cluster-test` when the `Deployments` dialog appears.
+     - Note: deploying the 250 cluster nodes will take about 2 minutes.

+  3. After the `LIVE` menu becomes active, select from the menu the name that you typed in.

+  4. For pcap data capture on a cluster, the LiquidMetal GUI can be used.
+Right click on the ROUTER icon and select the `Packet Capture` feature.

+  5. On the "Packet Request" dialog, select `eth0` as the "Interface to Read"

+  6. To capture 60 seconds of pcap data, enter `0` for the "# of Pkts" and `60000` for "Time Limit (ms)".
+Also select the "File Only" checkbox to prevent the thousands of packets from trying to deplay in the UI.

+  7. To start the capture, click on the `CAPTURE PACKETS` button.
+The UI will animate while the capture is taking place.

+  8. After a little more than 60 seconds, the animation should stop and a new dowload button will appear.
+Click on this button and the new pcap file will download.

+  9. When finished, destroy the environment by clicking on the `DESTROY` button.